TGO Challenge Control

 The whole process does not cease until all overdue Challengers are located safely or the issue is handed over to the MRT, whereupon Challenge Control provides assistance to the emergency services.

-If you do miss your phone-in, for whatever reason, please try to call or text Challenge Control as soon as possible; we will be happy to hear from you and the situation can be de-escalated.
+If you do miss your phone-in, for whatever reason, please try to call or text Challenge Control as soon as possible.
+We will be happy to hear from you and the situation can be de-escalated.

 Other Challenge Control Services.

-In addition to the safety overview, Challenge Control provides all sorts of other services for Challengers from weather warnings, route assistance, transport advice, accommodation help, arranging the places on the celebratory dinners, general advice and guidance, and of course for moral support.
 We are also are very happy to have a chat with Challengers in general, so if you just want a friendly voice or a sympathetic ear on the other end of your phone, then give us a call – you don’t need to wait until your Phone-in point.
 If we’re very busy, we will let you know.

 There are too many other functions to go through individually, but the Challenge Control staff are willing to have a go at almost anything that Challengers may throw at them.